Why Are Kashi’s Most Revered Temples Dirty?

-"Devotees are wary of throwing anything they have bought or got at the temple because it’s sacred.
+"Devotees are wary of throwing anything they have bought or received from the temple as it’s considered sacred.
 If they receive a flower garland from the priest, they would put it around the neck of a cow because they can't dump it on the ground.
-They place the leftover leaves under trees.
-They even refuse to throw the empty paper boxes in the dustbin and, instead, leave them in a corner," said Pradeep Nath Upadhyay, who sells sacred hand bands near the temple.
+They place the leftover leaves under the trees.
+They even refuse to throw the empty paper boxes in the dustbin.
+Instead, they leave them in a corner," said Pradeep Nath Upadhyay, who sells sacred hand bands near the temple.

 Despite these aberrations, this temple is far cleaner than the more famous Kashi Vishwanath.
 Upadhyay says it's because the temple is run by a clan and they are free to take decisions for better management of the Kal Bhairav temple.

 "Some years ago, we collected funds and got the drain running inside the premises covered.
 People used to spatter paan juice there.
 Now they don’t.
 We have also employed a man to sweep and mop the premises five times a day," says Vitthal Ram, another shop owner.